‘What More Can I Do?’ – KL Rahul Fights Perception Around Him After Vital Knock in Champions Trophy 2025 Semi-Final

 After India’s victory and their qualification for the final, Rahul spoke to Star Sports and admitted that constant scrutiny does affect him at times.
 He complained about the constant questioning of his role in the team, even though he has been consistently playing in the middle order.

-Rahul reminded everyone that since 2020, he has mostly played at No. 5 in ODIs, but no one remembers that.
-He mentioned that even after performing well in a series, whenever there is a long break from ODI cricket, questions always arise about his role in the playing XI.
+Rahul reminded everyone that since 2020, he has mostly played at No.5 in ODIs, but no one remembers that.
+He mentioned that even after performing well in a series, questions always arise about his role in the playing XI especially during an ODI break.
 He admitted that this uncertainty sometimes leaves him wondering what more he needs to do to prove himself.

 “Honestly, I mean it’s since I think 2020 I’ve batted at No.5 and a lot of times people forget that that’s where I’ve been batting.
 And every time I perform in a series and then there’s a break from ODI series, ODI cricket and then we come back after four or five months there’s a question mark again about ‘oh well will he play in the XI, where does he fit’ and sometimes I’m sitting there thinking what more can I do,” Rahul said.